Jeiwan/jeiwan.github.io/content/posts/analysis-titan-fall.md

 price oracle: because of the delay, TITAN prices obtained from the oracle and used to calculate the amount of TITAN tokens redeemed for IRON, were higher than those on AMM (real-time prices). **That price gap made arbitraging unprofitable**.

+## How arbitraging could save it

+When IRON price goes below $1 there's an incentive to buy it from the market.
+Remember minting and redeeming?
+They can be seen as an internal market.
+On this market, the price of IRON is always $1 and it can be bought only by a combination of USDC and TITAN.

+Buying IRON from this internal market is minting: you deposit $1 worth of USDC+TITAN to get 1 IRON (which is always $1 in the internal market).
+Selling IRON to the internal market is redeeming: you burn some amount of IRON to get $1 worth of USDC+TITAN for every IRON burnt.
+When there are two markets with different prices, there are arbitraging opportunities.
+And there were, in fact, two markets: that internal one and an external one, which was an automated market maker (IRON was traded to WMATIC on SushiSwap).

+So, it was expected that when IRON price goes below $1 on the external market, it would be profitable to buy it on it (because it's cheaper there) and redeem it on the internal market (because it's more expensive there).
+The profit would come from selling TITAN.
+And this expectation had played out during the first sell-off on that day.

+However, it couldn't kick-start during the second sell-off.
+There was not enough buying pressure on IRON to bump the price.
+And we now know the cause: arbitraging wasn't profitable.
+Since TITAN was falling for a longer period and oracle prices was delayed, the actual value of TITAN tokens redeemed for IRON was lower than expected.
+Or in other words, the value of USDC+TITAN redeemed for IRON was lower than $1 and even lower than the price of IRON at that moment (with fees it was even lower than that).

 ## Conclusion